 - Objective 3: Improving REDD+ initiatives and financial instruments

 - Objective 4: Facilitating knowledge transfer, capacity enhancement, mitigation actions and technology development and transfer

-And with that sleight of hand, the REDD+ Partnership reduced the core objective to one of four objectives.
+And with that sleight of hand, the REDD+ Partnership reduced the core objective to one of five objectives.
 Instead of being a dismal failure, the REDD+ Partnership becomes a “modest success, achieving a number of its stated objectives”.
 Bingo!

 But the reality is that the REDD+ Partnership did not contribute to the “global battle against climate change”.